rocraj/feedback_app/README.md

 ## Installation

 > **Note:** The application is fully deployed and accessible online.
 The installation steps below are only necessary if you want to run the application locally for development purposes.
+>
+> **Security Note:** This application uses sensitive credentials that should be provided via environment variables.
+Never commit actual credentials to Git repositories.

 ### Prerequisites